joebustard/Barnacle/Make3D/Make3D/Data/ReadMe.txt

   RailWheel editor was mis-remembering the main radius setting.

-  Improved memory recovery after running script
+  Improved memory recovery after running limpet script

   Prevent symbol corruption in the interpreter when script is re-run repeatedly